slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-4/packetizer_raw_output.md

 Revise the reference to point to the correct tor-spec sections governing descriptor-level client authorization and CLIENT-ID computation, or clarify how the current reference maps to descriptor retrieval.

+**Severity:** High
+  *Basis:* An incorrect tor-spec reference may lead implementers to adopt the wrong authentication mechanism, resulting in failures to retrieve or decrypt Hidden Service Descriptors.

+**Confidence:** Medium

 ---